Six Days in Fallujah is coming to PC and consoles in 2021

 Revived by veterans

 Atomic Games announced Six Days in Fallujah in 2009, but it abandoned it after the controversy about the ability of video games to cover challenging real-world events.
-Peter Tamte, former CEO of Atomic Games, set up Victura, a publishing and production company in 2016.
+Peter Tamte, the former CEO of Atomic Games, set up Victura, a publishing and production company in 2016.
 His aim was to revive the game based on true stories.

 The team worked with U.S. Marines and other soldiers who fought in the Battle for Fallujah.
-Victura and Highwire have spent more than three years building unique technologies and game mechanics that bring players closer to the uncertainty and tactics of modern combat than other
+Victura and Highwire have spent more than three years building unique technologies and game mechanics that bring players closer to the uncertainty and tactics of modern combat than other video games have explored, the developers said.

 More than 100 Marines, soldiers, and Iraqi civilians who were present during the Second Battle for Fallujah have shared their personal stories, photographs, and video recordings with the development team.

-The game gives these stories voice through gameplay and first-person accounts captured in original documentary interview footage.
+It gives these stories voice through gameplay and first-person accounts captured in original documentary interview footage.
 Six Days in Fallujah aims to be the most authentic military shooter to date and to tell these military and civilian stories with the integrity they deserve, the team said.

-“It’s hard to understand what combat is actually like through fake people doing fake things in fake places,” said Tamte, in a statement.
+“It’s hard to understand what combat is actually like through fake people doing fake things in fake places,” said Tamte in a statement.
 “This generation showed sacrifice and courage in Iraq as remarkable as any in history.
 And now they’re offering the rest of us a new way to understand one of the most important events of our century.
 It’s time to challenge outdated stereotypes about what video games can be.”

 Six Days in Fallujah will launch for PC and consoles in 2021.
 Victura will announce more details about Six Days in Fallujah in the coming weeks.
 The team wrote a letter about why it’s important for the game to be made.

 Highwire Games is a small team of veteran game developers with a proven record of creative vision and disciplined, high-quality production.
-Highwire was created by Jaime Griesemer, who was lead designer for the original Halo and Destiny games, Marty O’Donnell, who was audio

-director and composer for Halo and Destiny, and Jared Noftle, who co-founded Airtight Games and has more than 20 years in the industry.
+Highwire was created by Jaime Griesemer, who was lead designer for the original Halo and Destiny games, Marty O’Donnell, who was audio director and composer for Halo and Destiny, and Jared Noftle, who cofounded Airtight Games and has more than 20 years in the industry.
 They have more than 30 people.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: